 Valancy Valley walk

 This beautiful wooded valley will forever be associated with Thomas Hardy and his wife Emma.
-The pair met here while Hardy was working as an architect restoring the nearby St Juliot Church.
+The pair met near here while Hardy was working as an architect restoring the nearby St Juliot Church.
 Several of his poems are about his time in Cornwall including Castle Boterel which is meant to refer to Boscastle.
 It is possible to follow in the famous poet’s footsteps on a shady walk through Valancy Valley and crossing the river and climbing to Minster Church also makes a great diversion.